I feel like this needs a drumroll, Christmas Vacation style. (Please tell me you get that reference.)

 My father-in-law cut them to be two inches long so they would look deep enough to be more convincing of a real log stack.

-We detached the firebox door from where it was attached to the fireplace with a piano hinge and laid it flat.
-I had already painted it with some leftover chalkboard paint.
+4. After the paint was dry, I laid the plywood piece on a flat surface to start arranging the logs.
 Working with the log pieces was actually fun!
 It was like a giant puzzle and only took me about an hour tops to get it the way I wanted it.

 Thankfully, I had plenty of Sherwin Williams Pure White leftover and it didn’t take very long to achieve the all white fireplace.
 I didn’t snap a photo of me painting it, but honestly, you’re not missing much there.